Royscot Trust Ltd v Rogerson: Judgment

 This was also the original view of the academic writers.
 In an article, "The Misrepresentation Act 1967" (1967) 30 Modern Law Review 369 by P. S. Atiyah and G. H. Treitel, the authors say, at pp. 373-374:

 "The measure of damages in the statutory action will apparently be that in an action of deceit...
 But more probably the damages recoverable in the new action are the same as those recoverable in an action of deceit..."

 Treitel has since changed his view.
-In Treitel, The Law of Contract, 7th ed.
-(1987), p.
-278, he says:
+In his The Law of Contract, he says:

 "Where the action is brought under section 2(1) of the Misrepresentation Act, one possible view is that the deceit rule will be applied by virtue of the fiction of fraud.
 But the preferable view is that the severity of the deceit rule can only be justified in cases of actual fraud and that remoteness under section 2(1) should depend, as in actions based on negligence, on the test of foreseeability."

 The only authority cited in support of the "preferable" view is Shepheard v.
 Broome [1904] A.C.
 342, a case under section 38 of the Companies Act 1867, which provided that in certain circumstances a company director, although not in fact fraudulent, should be "deemed to be fraudulent."
 As Lord Lindley said, at p.
-346: "To be compelled by Act of Parliament to treat an honest man as if he were fraudulent is at all times painful," but he went on to say:
+346: "To be compelled by Act of Parliament to treat an honest man as if he were fraudulent is at all times painful", but he went on to say:

 "but the repugnance which is naturally felt against being compelled to do so will not justify your Lordships in refusing to hold the appellant responsible for acts for which an Act of Parliament clearly declares he is to be held liable."

 The House of Lords so held.

 It seems to me that that case, far from supporting Treitel's view, is authority for the proposition that we must follow the literal wording of section 2(1), even though that has the effect of treating, so far as the measure of damages is concerned, an innocent person as if he were fraudulent.
 Chitty on Contracts, 26th ed.
 (1989), vol. 1, p.
 293, para.
 439, says:

 "it is doubtful whether the rule that the plaintiff may recover even unforeseeable losses suffered as the result of fraud would be applied; it is an exceptional rule which is probably justified only in cases of actual fraud."

 No authority is cited in support of that proposition save a reference to the passage in Treitel's book cited above.

 Michael Furmston in Cheshire, Fifoot and Furmston's Law of Contract, 11th ed.
 (1986), p.
 286, says: